Harold L. Washington

 --November 25, 2020

-Our annual wreath laying ceremony at the gravesite of Harold Washington on the anniversary of his death.
+Our annual wreath-laying ceremony at Harold's gravesite reunites voters, civic leaders, and members to remember him on the anniversary of his death.

 DSC_0679.jpg)